 Best dance for a couple?
 This is a question we get asked quite often.
-And, it’s a tricky one since those who ask it assume that you only need to learn one type of dance to get by on the dance floor.
+And, it’s a tricky one since couples who ask it are under the impression that you only need to learn one dance to get by on the dance floor.
 Not so.
-You know how there are different types of music?
-Well, there are different dances to go with that music.
+Do you know how there are different types of music?
+Well, there are different dances to go with each type of music.

-Another question we get is, what is the first dance we should learn?
-Undoubtedly, if you asked any ballroom dance professional this question, the answer would be that you don’t have to learn one dance at a time.
-As a matter of fact, you can learn 3 or 4 dances in the same amount of time it would take you to learn one dance.
+Another question we get is, what’s the first dance we should learn?
+Ask any teacher and, without a doubt, the answer will be that you don’t have to learn one dance at a time.
+As a matter of fact, you can learn 3 or 4 dances in the same amount of time it takes to learn one dance.
 True!